• Menu

 Q. Will bottled water be readily available?

-A. Yes, it will but we strongly urge our tour participants to carry their own reusable water bottle and bring a water purifier, such as a SteriPen, so as to cut down on the number of plastic water bottles that get thrown out daily in the country.
+A. Yes, bottled water will be available during your activities and while on the bus but we strongly urge our tour participants to carry their own reusable water bottle and bring a water purifier, such as a SteriPen, so as to cut down on the number of plastic water bottles that get thrown out daily in the country.

 Q. What kind of food should I expect on the tour?

-A. We arrive in Paro at 7,200 feet and at the highest elevation during the tour, we will be at about 11,000 feet.
-It’s not uncommon to feel some shortness of breath and perhaps a light headache due to the altitude.
+A. The tour starts in Paro at 7,200 feet.
+The highest elevation during the tour is at about 11,000 feet.
+As a result, it’s not uncommon to feel some shortness of breath and perhaps a light headache due to the altitude.

 A. While you may encounter a stray mosquito or two, malaria and Japanese encephalitis are not found in the areas you’ll be visiting in Bhutan.
 Given that we will be starting in Bangkok, however, we suggest that you consult your doctor about whether you should take malaria medication.

-A. It depends on your fitness level and your balance.
-For most of our walking around, you likely won’t need a walking stick.
-But we will be doing a couple of short hikes and one longer one to Tiger’s Nest (which will be more difficult) and for those you might consider a collapsible hiking pole or two.
-There’s usually a man at the base of the Tiger’s Nest hike that “rents” them and sometimes the hotels have them.
+It depends on your fitness level and your balance.
+For most of the hikes and walks, you likely won’t need a hiking poles, but some people do find them handy.
+There are a couple of short hikes included in the tour and one longer hike to Tiger’s Nest (which will be more difficult) at the end of the tour.
+There’s usually someone at the base of Tiger’s Nest that “rents” them for a small fee and sometimes the hotels have some on hand.

-If you’re relatively steady and have good walking shoes, you may not need to bring walking sticks with you but this will be a decision you’ll need to make.
+If you’re relatively steady and have good walking shoes, you may not need to bring hiking poles with you but this will be a decision you’ll need to make.

 Q. I get motion sickness.
 Will I be able to sit in the front of the bus on the tour?